okcoders/2018-fall-javascript-2/class-04/README.md

 the one that is most convincing to me is what is called composability.
 The more functions you have, the more programs you can make by stringing existing functions together in new and unique ways.

+### what are some areas ripe for "breaking out"

+Ways to identify places that are good to break up:
+* breaks DRY
+* function is "long", i.e has a lot of lines
+* intent is not clear (for example inside the addNewPriority function)

+Areas we can improve:
+* make higher and lower to do level
+* drawToDos
+  * because it is too long
+  * we repeat ourselves when "resolving to empty string"
+  * we repeat ourselves when adding html to an element

+## Walk through ideas for how the past toDos page should look

 ## Project